Exquisite Somali/Egyptian global sounds double bill

 Cairo born musician/composer Maurice Louca is a key figure in the experimental Egyptian music scene.
 He helped work on Nadah El Shazly’s debut album and was a part of The Dwarfs of East Agouza with the likes of Sun City Girls’ Alan Bishop.
 Earlier this year, Louca delivered his most prestigious work so far with ‘Elephantine’.
 You could call it: ‘An Arab take on Sun Ra’ whereby Louca freely flirts with avant-, free- & cosmic-jazz (and African music too) without losing sight of the rhythm.

-Following his frankly impressive visit to BRDCST, Maurice Louca, AB and Mophradat (an internationally oriented organisation in Brussels that generously invests in Arabic projects) now get together for a unique project.
+Following his frankly impressive visit to BRDCST, Maurice Louca, AB and Mophradat (an international association that creates opportunities for artists from the Arab world.) now get together for a unique project.
 Maurice Louca will reside in AB for a number of days to record a brand new album on which he forms an alliance with the originally Lebanese band "A" Trio.
 Basically: one of the ‘oldest’ improvisation ensembles of the Arabic world, one that also signed off on the first free-jazz album from that region.
 He then plans to expand the ensemble with a number of guest musicians.

 Aside from the Feeërieën, this project will also be seen in London’s prestigious ICA (Institute of Contemporary Art).